-The VNswitch contains packet counters that allow you to observe the amount and types of traffic being processed.
+The module contains packet counters that allow you to observe the amount and types of traffic being processed.
 The counters keep track of sent and received traffic, in categories that indicate how many packets have reached various outcomes (terminated, dropped, bridged, routed, flooded, fragmented, and so on).

-Packet counters exist at four internal layers to help you trace packets as they flow within the VNswitch:
+Packet counters exist at four internal layers to help the user trace packets as they flow within the module: